psyfreak/blockchain/part4/FlightSurety-master/README.md

 * All money is hold within the data contract, which is sth.
 I am not sure about i.e. about increasing gas costs.
 Furthermore one needs to transfer the money, when data contract gets updated.
 I think it might be better to hold the ether in the app contract.
 * One particular flight can be identified by airline, flight, and timestamp
+- fetchFlightStatus:Should the status still fetchted if the flight has already a status and was processed?
+    For testing purpose it might be good, but for prod not right.
+I.e.the open is set again to true.

 * createInsurance (better set this fct. payable or extra msg. value and work with app payable and transfer function?)
 - withDraw in data contract ?!??!?!
 - TX.origin or msg.sender as parameter in contract to contract transfers (imo if data contract can only be called by app contract, then use of tx.origin would be fine